 Prior to joining Barnard in January 2010, Curtis worked in the nonprofit sector, the Federal Government and at other institutions of higher education.
 Curtis was the founder of the HIV Project at the American Indian Community House and from 1989 to 1999, grew the program from a single office in New York City to five sites across New York State.
 In 1997, Curtis was recognized with a $100,000 award from the Robert Wood Johnson Foundation for his work on behalf of Native Americans living with HIV and AIDS.
 In 1999, Curtis was selected from over 8,000 applicants to become one of 450 Community Builders at the United States Department of Housing and Urban Development where he worked under the direction of now Mayor Bill De Blasio.
 After leaving HUD, Curtis worked in grants administrator positions at Columbia University, Monmouth University and the University of Medicine and Dentistry of New Jersey.
 Curtis is an enrolled member of the San Carlos Apache tribe and graduated from Louisiana State University with a BA in Political Science and from New York University with an MPA in International Health Policy.
 In his spare time, Curtis is currently involved in organizing a community based effort to address the needs of isolated LGBT seniors in Northern New Jersey.

 Kaley joined the Institutional Funding team in November 2013.
 She received her BA in Political Science from Barnard College in 2011 and has since developed a professional background in research and grants.
 Following graduation, Kaley was a Fulbright Fellow based in Kyiv, Ukraine where she researched civil society organizations and their efforts to build democratic structures in their country.
 In July 2012, Kaley returned to the U.S. and began working at City Year New York as Grants & Research Coordinator where she led research on foundation, corporate, and individual prospects; supported with grant writing; and provided research on a variety of topics for Development.
 At Barnard, Kaley provides individualized prospect research for faculty and staff, coordinates the grants newsletter, and supports with grant administration.
-Outside of work, Kaley contributes to the Huffington Post blog and continues to independently research Eastern Europe.
+Outside of work, Kaley serves on the Young Professionals Advisory Committee of the Open World Leadership Center, contributes to the Huffington Post, and continues to independently research Eastern Europe.